souvik0306/souvik0306/README.md

 ### Hi, I'm Souvik! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-🌱 I'm currently pursuing a Bachelor's in Electrical and Electronics Engineering. <br/>
+🌱 I'm currently pursuing a Bachelor's in Electrical and Electronics Enineering. <br/>
 🔭 Presently, I’m working as a Research Intern at IIT-BHU on Charging Technologies for Electric Vehicles. <br/>
 ⏳ I’m looking to collaborate on various MATLAB based Projects related to Power Electronics and Robotics. <br/>
 📧 Email-ID : <a href="souvikdatta123@gmail.com">souvikdatta123@gmail.com</a>